(by Aimee DeMartino Tapia)

 Mix together flours and salt on a clean surface, make a well in center, and gradually add water and oil, working flours into center until a dough forms.

-If dough is too dry, add more water, 1 tablespoon at a time.
+If dough is too dry, add more water, 1 T. at a time.

 Knead dough until it is smooth and springs back when gently pressed, about 5 minutes.
 Wrap in plastic.